preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 You *can* have echolocation operating at much lower frequencies --- humans can learn to do it.
 But frequency matters.
 The most successful human echolocators are using frequencies at the absolute upper end of human hearing.

 > Humans can learn to use acoustic echoes to detect and classify objects.
-Echolocators typically use tongue clicks to induce these echoes, and there is some evidence that higher spectral frequency content of an echolocator’s tongue click is associated with better echolocation performance.
+Echolocators typically use tongue clicks to induce these echoes, and there is some evidence that higher spectral frequency content of an echolocator's tongue click is associated with better echolocation performance.
 This may be explained by the intensity of the echoes.
 The current study tested experimentally if emissions with higher spectral frequencies lead to better performance for target detection.
 The peak spectral frequency of the emission was varied between 3.5 and 4.5 kHz.
 Participants performed better using emissions with higher spectral frequencies.
 The findings suggest that people who train to echolocate should be instructed to make emissions (e.g. mouth clicks) with higher spectral frequency content.
 >
 > --- <cite>[Human Echolocation for Target Detection Is More Accurate With Emissions Containing Higher Spectral Frequencies, and This Is Explained by Echo Intensity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5968665/)</cite>